gradle/gradle/subprojects/docs/src/docs/release/notes.md

 		   connection.close();
 	    }

-See the javadoc for [`ProjectConnection`](dsl/org.gradle.tooling.ProjectConnection.html) and [`TestLauncher`](dsl/org.gradle.tooling.TestLauncher.html) for more information on using the new TestLauncher API.
+See the Javadoc for [`ProjectConnection`](dsl/org.gradle.tooling.ProjectConnection.html) and [`TestLauncher`](dsl/org.gradle.tooling.TestLauncher.html) for more information on using the new TestLauncher API.

 ### Rule based model configuration reporting improvements (i)